rnowm/FxOS-x-tags/README.md

-# Test using mocha, sinon, Chai
+# Testing x-tags in Firefox OS